-Moreover, the digital facilitator tends to use using video and audio communication tools (WhatsApp groups, zoom, Moodle platforms, and Facebook) to share information, documents, and ideas.
+All Interviewees use using video and audio communication tools (WhatsApp groups, zoom, Moodle platforms, Facebook) to share information, documents, and ideas.
 Communication improves collaboration and teachers use different types of collaborative tools to assign tasks or projects to students to work in peers or groups.
-Improving collaboration skills is a very important qualification in professional life.
-Gaining this skill at school period makes finding a job easier for the students too.
-For good communication and collaboration, teachers can provide students with Google Docs or Google Spreadsheets and ask them to answer forum questions and comment on each other's posts.
-Such activities improve students' creative, and collaborative skills.
+Improving collaboration skill is a very important qualification in professional life.
+Gaining this skill at school period makes finding a job easier for the students too .For a good communication and collaboration teachers can provide students with a Google Docs or Google Spreadsheets and ask them to answer forum questions and to comment each other' posts.
+Such activities improve students creative, collaborative skills.
 Giving the task of creating a simple web page (or a blog) or an account on social media that disseminates the topic to be covered, is usually another good method of collaborative work among a group of students.
 Besides the topic itself, the students also learn other transversal skills such as teamwork, communication, divulgation skills and digital skills.

-Digital facilitators encourage collaborative work by setting up communication channels, such as WhatsApp groups, Moodle forums, and shared Google docs.
+Participants encourage collaborative work through setting up communication channels, such as WhatsApp groups, Moodle forums, shared Google docs.
 Learning via Zoom is also an opportunity for students to work together.

-Allowing students to research a specific topic together is a great way to engage with the subject and to work with others before the teacher offers his notes.
+Allowing students to research on a specific topic together is a great way to engage with the subject and to work with others before the teacher offers his notes.